-- A. No portion of a lot shall be used more than once in complying with the provisions for lot area and yard dimensions for construction or alteration of buildings. - B.No setback area or lot existing at the time of adoption of this Ordinance shall be reduced in dimensions or area below the stated minimum requirements.
+- A. No portion of a lot shall be used more than once in complying with the provisions for lot area and yard dimensions for construction or alteration of buildings. - B. No setback area or lot existing at the time of adoption of this Ordinance shall be reduced in dimensions or area below the stated minimum requirements.
 Yards or lots created after the effective date of this Ordinance shall meet at least the established minimum requirements.

-Section 411 Height Requirement Exemptions and Restrictions
+Section 412 Height Requirement Exemptions and Restrictions

 - A. The following are exempt from height limit requirements up to a maximum of 100 feet: - 1.
-Church steeples, belfries, domes, towers, flagpoles and monuments which are purely ornamental in purpose; - 2.
-Chimneys and smokestacks, water tanks, and cooling tower which are necessary appurtenances to mechanical or structural functions; - 3.
-Television antennas and satellite dishes, and amateur radio antennas associated with a residential dwelling; - 4.
-Barns, silos, elevators and similar agriculture related structures; and - 5.
-Wind turbines and solar panels. - B. No portion of the exempted structure may be used for human occupancy. - C. All structures shall be properly secured and not placed in locations where the collapse of such a structure will occur on adjoining property. - D. All structures exceeding 100 feet in height shall be required to obtain a Conditional Use Permit.
+Those purely ornamental in purpose such as church spires, belfries, domes, ornamental towers, flagpoles and monuments; - 2.
+Those necessary appurtenances to mechanical or structural functions, such as chimneys and smokestacks, water tanks, radio towers, television antennas and satellite dishes, and cooling towers; - 3.
+Public utility structures; and, - 4.
+Agriculture related structures such as barns, silos, elevators and the like. - B. No portion of the exempted structure may be used for human occupancy. - C. All structures shall be properly secured and not placed in locations where the collapse of such a structure will occur on adjoining property. - D. All structures exceeding 100 feet in height shall be required to obtain a Conditional Use Permit.

-Section 412 Off-Street Parking Requirements
+Section 413 Off-street Parking Requirements

-- A. There shall be provided in all districts at the time of erection or enlargement of any main building or structure, automobile off-street parking space with adequate access to all spaces. - 1.
-Off-street parking shall be either on the same lot or within 400 feet of the building it is intended to serve, measured from the nearest point of the building to the nearest point of the off-street parking lot.
-Ownership shall be shown on of the required site plan of all lots or parcels intended for use as parking by the applicant. - 2.
-Any area once designated as required off-street parking shall not be changed to any other use unless and until equal facilities are provided elsewhere.
+- A. There shall be provided in all districts at the time of erection or enlargement of any main building or structure, automobile off-street parking space with adequate access to all spaces. - Off-street parking for other than residential uses shall be either on the same lot or within 400 feet of the building it is intended to serve, measured from the nearest point of the building to the nearest point of the off-street parking lot.
+Ownership shall be shown of all lots or parcels intended for use as parking by the applicant.

-- 3. Two or more buildings or uses may collectively provide the required off-street parking in which case the required number of parking spaces shall not be less than the sum of the requirements for the several individual uses computed separately. - 4.
+- 2. Any area once designated as required off-street parking shall not be changed to any other use unless and until equal facilities are provided elsewhere. - 3.
+Two or more buildings or uses may collectively provide the required off-street parking in which case the required number of parking spaces shall not be less than the sum of the requirements for the several individual uses computed separately. - 4.
 In the instance of dual function of off-street parking spaces where operating hours of building do not overlap, the Zoning Board of Appeals may grant an exception by reducing the total number of spaces required. - 5.
 The storage of merchandise, motor vehicles for sale, trucks, or the repair of vehicles is prohibited. - 6.
 For those uses not specifically mentioned, the requirements for off-street parking facilities shall be in accord with a use which the Zoning Board of Appeals considers as being similar in type. - 7.
 For the purpose of computing the number of parking spaces required, the definition of Usable Floor Area shall govern. - B. The minimum number of off-street parking spaces by type of use shall be determined in accordance with the following schedule: